altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 {
 "R::Yes, I know this is a lot, and there's a lot more - but maybe sleep is in order...
 That's going to be a fun adventure, first time in."
-"M::Holy fuck - why are you still talking...
+'M::Holy fuck - why are you still talking...
 Just...
-Give me a minute."
+Give me a minute.'
 *Martha continued to pace.*
-"M::In my own fucking body."
+'M::In my own fucking body.'
 *Rossin's eyes grew wide.*
 "R::Just wait a sec-"
 ~But it was too late.~